silviaraghav/networking-project/README.md

 Testing and Troubleshooting:

 Users can test network connectivity using tools like Ping and Traceroute to verify the availability of the website from different locations.

+## Steps for Implementation
+### Set Up GitHub Pages: Follow the instructions above to create and deploy your website on GitHub Pages.
+-Add DNS Resolution: Implement a JavaScript function to resolve domain names to IP addresses using an external API.
+-Configure DNS: If using a custom domain, configure your DNS settings to point to GitHub Pages.
+-Enable HTTPS: Make sure that your GitHub Pages site supports HTTPS by enabling it in the repository settings.

+## Key Concepts
+-DNS (Domain Name System): Translates human-readable domain names to machine-readable IP addresses.
+-A Record: Maps a domain to an IP address (e.g., example.com to 192.168.1.1).
+-CNAME Record: Maps a subdomain to another domain (e.g., www.example.com to example.com).
+-Static IP Address: An IP address that doesn't change.
+-Dynamic IP Address: An IP address that may change over time.
+-HTTPS (SSL/TLS): Secure communication protocol that encrypts data between the client and server.